necrosato/NaturallyAugmentedGuitar/README.md

 The augmented guitar is an electric guitar which uses sensors in combination with software processing to modulate sound frequencies.
 The guitar itself may or may not be used as the initial sonic source.
 In the latter case it can also function as various controllers, such as a midi controller.
 I will be creating the Naturally Augmented Guitar.

 The issue I find with many augmented instruments, especially the augmented guitar, is that implementations generally require a completely different approach to physically playing the instrument.
 I would like my augmented instrument to fulfill two criteria.
 The first is that the instrument should remain fully functional as a non-augmented instrument.
-Second, The augmentations should happen naturally as a consequence of playing the instrument, not by methods which are unrelated to the base instrument when played normally.
+Second, The augmentations should happen naturally as a consequence of playing the instrument, not by methods which are unrelated to the canonical ways of playing the instrument.

 For example, if I create an augmented drum kit then perhaps any modulations in software should arise from natural artifacts of drumming, such as the force of each hit.
-This is preferred in my model to some external motivation such as the level of light in the room or the temperature of the environment in which the drums exist.
+This is preferred in my model to some external methods such as the level of light in the room or the temperature of the environment in which the drums exist.

-Taking Enda Bates' guitar as another example, his augmented guitar is not at all natural.
+Taking Enda Bates' guitar as a concrete example, his augmented guitar is not at all natural.
 First, it is not in any standard tuning, rendering it useless for 'normal' use.
 His performance modulations come from the spatial location of the right hand and orientations of the guitar body.
 Both of these things he modulates after actually strumming, which is why I define them to be external to any natural guitar playing gesture.

 My augmented guitar is going to perform software modulations based entirely on the natural aspects of guitar playing.

 ### Sensors Used

-A 1.5 in x 1.5 in square force sensitive resistor (FSR) will be attached to the guitar on the back of the neck, below the head and behind the nut.
+A 1.5 in x 1.5 in square force sensitive resistor (FSR) will be placed on the floor and controlled with my foot.
 Another 0.5 in diameter circular FSR will be attached to the guitar pick.
+A final fsr is mounted along the back of the of the neck underneath the 400 mm potentiometer strip.
+Its data may or may not be used in practice due to an issue later described.

-Three soft potentiometer (SoftPot) strips will be attached to the back of the neck of the guitar.
-Two of them will be 200 mm and one will be 500 mm.
-When constructing, the 500 mm strip may be a HotPot instead of a SoftPot, depending on sensor availability.
+Three soft potentiometer strips will be attached to the back of the neck of the guitar.
+Two of them will be 200 mm and one will be 400 mm.
+When constructing, the 400 mm strip may be a "HotPot" instead of a soft potentiometer, depending on sensor availability.
 They both should be functionally equivalent for this instrument.
-Three different strips allow more data and better positional accuracy due to the electrical properties of membrane potentiometers.
+Down scaling the data on the strips will be necesessary for positional accuracy due to the electrical properties of membrane potentiometers.
 Pressing two points on one strip will give the same value as pressing on some other single point on that same strip.

 A six-axis MPU6050 gyroscope/accelerometer will be attached to the head of the guitar.
-It will be running with onboard Digital Motion Processing (DMP) to derive Euler yaw, pitch, and roll values from the six axis.
-These values are vulnerable to gimbal lock, however due to the angular nature of the position of a guitar head, this should rarely occur.

-A flex sensor will be fitted into a lightweight glove to measure the curvature of the left wrist.
-This may or may not be implemented depending on how cumbersome the glove is to the playing of the guitar.
-There is also a possibility that the glove affects the SoftPots.
+Its six raw values will be scaled to the midi range on the board then sent to max.

 ### Performance Gestures Required

 I want my instrument to focus on augmenting sounds based on natural performance gestures and style of the guitarist playing it.
 Therefor, there are no special performance gestures required, aside from use of the hardware.

-The FSR on the back of the neck will measure the pressure with which open position chords are played.
+The FSR on the back of the neck will measure the pressure with which the frets are pressed.
 The FSR on the guitar pick will measure the amount of pressure applied to the guitar pick by the right hand.
+The fsr on the floor will be used as an arbitrary foot controller.

 Soft potentiometer strips on the back of the neck will be used to measure position of the fretting hand on the guitar.

-The MPU6050 on the head of the guitar will technically measure the guitar's orientation, not an actual performance gesture.
+The MPU6050 on the head of the guitar will technically measure the guitar's acceleration and rotation, not an actual performance gesture.
 However, some gestures, such as vibrato, can be derived from this data.
+I plan on mapping this to effects such as pan, wah, or pitch bend.

 ### Artistic References

 Guitar is an instrument I played heavily for about ten years, from ages eight to eighteen.
 It is the closest musical extension of myself.
 By creating an instrument which responds naturally to the performance gestures of the performer, I feel that I can use the guitar as a platform to gain a higher level of expressiveness than if I were to augment some other instrument.

+I chose to implement a controller in addition because I felt like controlling foot switches is a quite natural aspect of guitar playing, especially in a live environment.

 ### Sound Outcome

 The goal of the Naturally Augmented Guitar is simply to generate data in accordance with the natural performance gestures of guitar playing.
 Thus, there are no strict sound outcomes associated with the instrument.

 One example of a sound outcome could be to use the yaw, pitch, and roll values to control the envelope of the guitar signal itself.
 I could map yaw to attack, pitch to decay, and roll to release.
+In my project I am choosing to use raw values because they are more stable, so I will probably map them to effects such as pan, wah, or pitch bend which have a "center" to return to.
+Because MEMS gyroscopes are intertial, I would like the effect to map properly to data which returns to a stable point.

-The FSR on the neck might map to some time/phase effect commonly found with guitar such as chorus, delay, or reverb.
+The FSR on the floor might map to some time/phase effect commonly found with guitar such as chorus, delay, or reverb.
 The other FSR on the pick will possibly be mapped to the distortion level of the signal.
+Alternatively, the floor fsr could modulate the instruments controlled by the soft potentiometers.
+If I do choose to use the data from the long fsr, it will probably be mapped to some parameter which favors random data.

-While I could continually map the values of the SoftPots to other effects, I will do something different here.
-Values coming from the SoftPots will be used to synthesize some sort of accompaniment for the guitar.
+While I could continually map the values of the soft potentiometers to other effects, I will do something different here.
+Values coming from the soft potentiometers will be used to synthesize some sort of accompaniment for the guitar.
 This will demonstrate how the augmented system can be used as a general controller as well as a signal processor.

+### Issues and Revisions

+When testing, everything worked properly.
+I was recieving clean data from all sensors connected to the ESP32 through a breadboard.
+All sensors were producing mostly-linear data along a full 12-bit range.
+After wiring everything to the guitar and attaching the sensors with permanent adhesive, one of the 200 mm soft pot strips had a momentary short resulting in some permanent damage.
+It now produces random low data when no pressure is applied.

+There is another issue in the 400 mm strip.
+It is no longer producing data linearly.
+But instead starts producing data at 200 mm and scales more exponentially.

+Finally, the long fsr essentially does not work for any useful sensing.
+When testing the hot potentiometer strip on top of the fsr, both produced clean data.
+After adhering the potentiometer strip to the fsr, the fsr constantly senses slightly-random, almost-maximal pressure.
+I wired a 4.7k ohm resistor in line to reduce its current consumption.

 ### Links